The Best Shoe Brands for Dealing With Plantar Fasciitis

 Legero Shoes

 Most Legero Shoes feature removable insoles, offering extra width or room for additional orthotics.
 The footbeds are anatomically shaped for firm support and comfort.
-And the direct injection polyurethane sole units are lightweight, flexible, shock-absorbent and extremely hard-wearing.
+The direct injection polyurethane sole units are lightweight, flexible, shock-absorbent and extremely hard-wearing.

 Legero Tanaro5 Zip Gtx, £115